2025 MotoE World Championship

-Alessandro Zaccone, (pictured in 2019), was the 2025 MotoE World Riders' Champion.
+Alessandro Zaccone (pictured in 2019) was the 2025 MotoE World Riders' Champion.

-The 2025 FIM MotoE World Championship was the seventh and last season until the end of the hiatus of the MotoE World Championship for electric motorcycle racing and was part of the 77th FIM Road Racing World Championship season.
+The 2025 MotoE World Championship (known officially as the 2025 FIM Enel MotoE World Championship for sponsorship reasons) was the seventh and last season before the hiatus of the MotoE World Championship for electric motorcycle racing and was a part of the 77th Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.

 On 11 September 2025, it was announced that the FIM and Dorna Sports agreed to put the MotoE class on hiatus after the 2025 season.

 Alessandro Zaccone became MotoE World Champion after finishing fourth in race 2 of the Portuguese round.

 Teams and riders

 All teams used the series-specified Ducati V21L.